chesterwizzle/Haikuverse/README.md

 The ecosystem consists of two primary components:

 1.  **The Haikuverse Application (Flutter):** The core multi-sensory experience.
 This Flutter app (for Android and web) is where users co-create with AI partners (**Gemini**, **Imagen 3**, and **Text-to-Speech**).
 They can publish their work and explore the community through a unique, procedurally generated 2D "constellation" graph.
 2.  **The Public Gallery (Next.js):** The public-facing, SEO-optimized "front door" for discovery.
-This Next.js web portal uses Static Site Generation (SSG) to create fast, indexable poet portfolios and constellation galleries, serving as the main user acquisition funnel and a personalized dashboard for members.
+This Next.js web portal uses **Incremental Static Regeneration (ISR)** to create fast, indexable poet portfolios and constellation galleries, combining the performance of static generation with automatic data freshness.

 ## Detailed Documentation